What the HIPAA Security Rule Requires for Security Awareness Training

 Your program should address the following areas, with role-specific depth where appropriate:

-- PHI handling and the minimum necessary principle: What constitutes protected health information (PHI), why the minimum necessary standard applies to every access decision, and how to handle patient information across electronic, paper, and verbal contexts — including in public spaces and on mobile devices.
+PHI handling and minimum necessary principle: What constitutes protected health information (PHI), why the minimum necessary standard applies to every access decision, and how to handle patient information across electronic, paper, and verbal contexts — including in public spaces and on mobile devices.

-- Mobile device and remote access security: Encryption requirements for devices that store or access ePHI, remote wipe procedures for lost or stolen devices, prohibited data storage locations, and VPN requirements for remote access scenarios.
+Mobile device and remote access security: Encryption requirements for devices that store or access ePHI, remote wipe procedures for lost or stolen devices, prohibited data storage locations, and VPN requirements for remote access scenarios.

-- Workstation use and physical security: Screen lock policies, clean desk requirements, visitor escort procedures, and tailgating prevention in facilities where ePHI is accessible on physical workstations or paper records.
+Workstation use and physical security: Screen lock policies, clean desk requirements, visitor escort procedures, and tailgating prevention in facilities where ePHI is accessible on physical workstations or paper records.

-- Password and access management: Password complexity and uniqueness requirements, MFA enrollment and use, prohibition on shared credentials, and proper offboarding procedures for departing employees or terminated contractors.
+Password and access management: Password complexity and uniqueness requirements, MFA enrollment and use, prohibition on shared credentials, and proper offboarding procedures for departing employees or terminated contractors.

 Role-specific modules extend this baseline.
 A billing coordinator needs deeper coverage of email-based invoice fraud and ACH redirect scams.
 A nurse practitioner with remote EHR access needs additional guidance on unsecured Wi-Fi risks and endpoint security on personal devices.
-Your security awareness training program should reflect the actual threat profile of each role, not a one-size-fits-all approach.

 Documentation Standards That Satisfy OCR Scrutiny